Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 2. While the process to get your driver’s license may vary slightly across Canada, all provinces use a graduated licensing system.
 This system allows you to progress from a G1 license to a G2 license, and finally to a full G license.

 3. To learn to drive in Canada with confidence and skill, you can consider taking driving lessons from a government-approved driving school.
-Driving lessons provide you with many benefits, including lower car insurance rates in Canada which will save you money.
+Driving lessons provide many benefits, including lower car insurance rates in Canada which will save you money.

 (NC) Summer vacation is here.
 However, rising fuel prices are influencing plans, and have us looking for ways to make our trips more efficient.